Moving to Boston: A Grad Student’s Guide to Renting in Boston

 If you’re looking for an apartment on your own, you’re probably already familiar with popular online platforms like Zillow or Apartments.com.
 These are great places to start, but, as mentioned earlier, it’s always a good idea to verify that the listing is legitimate before you give anyone your personal information, sign a lease, or pay a deposit.
 You can check that the listing matches the actual licensing of a property here, or use this database to make sure that a realtor’s license is valid before you decide to work with them.

-Though it will cost you added money in fees, working with a broker or real estate agent is probably the easiest way to find a unit that meets your needs, is in your budget, and isn’t a scam.
+Though it will cost you added fees, working with a broker or real estate agent is a popular choice.
+Realtors and brokers can help you find legitimate units that meet your needs and is within budget.
 Not only will they be able to find apartments and schedule showings on your behalf, they can also help you navigate the application process, credit check, and leasing paperwork.
 In Boston, it’s very common for landlords to work with their own brokerage service, so even if you find an apartment on your own, you may be asked to pay a brokerage fee to the agency that manages the apartment’s leasing, without having really benefited from their service.
 All the more reason to find your own broker who can advocate for your needs!

-If you’re an incoming grad student at Emerson, Off Campus Student Services has a great online portal with a variety of resources to help you find an apartment, roommates, or even list your own apartment when the time comes.
-There are also several Facebook groups (like this one) for those looking for roommates or housing in specific neighborhoods.
+If you’re an incoming grad student at Emerson, Off Campus Student Services has a great online portal with a variety of resources.
+Here you can find an apartment, meet roommates, or even list your own apartment when the time comes.
+There are also several Facebook groups (like this one) for those looking for roommates or housing in Boston.

 Making the Move!

-To ensure that you have parking near your building on the day of, you’ll also want to check online with the city you’re moving to (Boston and Cambridge have varying rules!) to see if there are any existing street occupancy permits, and if not, purchase your own.
-While these parking permits are not required, it’s worth the $50 to guarantee that you won’t have to drag your sofa half a mile – the flights of stairs and tight corners you’re likely to face in these old buildings will be challenging enough!
+To ensure that you have parking near your building on the day of, you’ll also want to check online with the city you’re moving to.
+Boston and Cambridge have varying rules, so be sure to check the correct city’s website.
+Online you can see if there are any existing street occupancy permits, and if not, purchase your own.
+While these parking permits are not required, it’s worth the $50 to guarantee that you won’t have to drag your sofa half a mile.
+The flights of stairs and tight corners you’re likely to face in these old buildings will be challenging enough!

 Ashling Chupak is the Graduate Admissions Writing Assistant and a fiction writer in her second year as a Creative Writing MFA candidate at Emerson College.